Planispheres are star maps that are adjustable for any time of night in any month of the year. They are like little “paper planetariums.”

 Star Wheels

 Derived from the original Sky Challenger design, there are now many interchangeable disks (wheels), available for free that can supplement the original 6 disks of Sky Challengers.
-These supplementary wheels are sometimes referred to as Uncle Al’s Starwheels or Sky Wheels, created for the Hands-On Universe project and the NASA Kepler Mission.
+These supplementary wheels (at times called Uncle Al’s Starwheels or Sky Wheels), were created for the Hands-On Universe project and the NASA Kepler Mission.

 Download Starwheels

-instructions for making them are included on the PDFs.
+Instructions for making them are included on the PDFs (all under 2Mb).

 Northern Hemisphere